 Additional considerations are to lock all incoming doors if possible, turn off any lights you can (as long as this won’t be noticed by the shooter), block any entrances with objects and keep quiet, including silencing any phones, etc.

 If the shooter is in the immediate vicinity, other victims have survived by laying still and essentially playing dead.
 Even if shot, even if you think you can beg for mercy, the shooter is often making decisions which are not based on compassion, consideration or forethought and they are also usually making split-second decisions.
 If you are still when the shooter walks by, he may walk right past you.
 Your still body may be all they need to move on.
 We say this with the forewarning that every situation and shooter is different.

-phillips & hunt (4) FIGHT or TAKE ACTION
+phillips, hunt, walker & hanna (4) FIGHT or TAKE ACTION

 Todd Beamer’s last words were “Let”s roll!” -a totemic call to action- before he and other airplane passengers of United Airlines Flight 93 attacked those who hijacked the plane on 9/11, causing it to crash before its mission of terror was completed.

 When life is in imminent danger some choose to respond with fighting back while others have no other choice but to fight back as their back is against the wall and “fight” is the only option.

 If you have time to plan, do so with a small group.
 Stick to that plan to take out the shooter.
 Use anything you can find as weapons, have some throw things at the shooter’s head and others swarm.
 Total cooperation and commitment are critical.